 There’s always more to learn, see, and experience in the design and decorating world.
 Just like in fashion, trends change from season to season and year to year.
 Your training teaches you how to integrate stylish trends with classic designs.
 Once you’ve gotten the hang of this, your clients will walk away with an interior that feels fresh and up-to-date.
 But it’s hard to know what the trends are until they trickle down to the bottom.
 If you have the chance, why not snag a front-row seat at the dinner table?
 See everything unfold and be in-the-know?

 Your interior decorating certification isn’t just a testament to your abilities.
 It’s also an all-access pass that will get you through the door to some large and exclusive events.
-Conferences like the World Design Summit can benefit you whether you’re a hobbyist or a career professional.
+Trade shows and conferences like the World Design Summit can benefit you whether you’re a hobbyist or a career professional.
 It provides interior decorators with an update on everything that’s happening in the design industry.
 Keynote speakers and some of the biggest trendsetters will be there.
 Whenever the best of the best in the industry come together, we can guarantee you’ll be learning a lot.

 Got other ideas on what you can do with a certification?
 Let us know in a comment!